Bang1338/fun-code-run-it-exe-decompiled/README.md

 for ( int i = 0; i <= 14; i++ )
         system("start https://www.youtube.com/watch?v=oHg5SJYRHA0"); // I think this doesn't work :/
 ```
 * And if you don't want to get caught, use [UPX](https://upx.github.io/) or [Log0](https://github.com/Log0-git)'s nightmare: ZProtect

+## Run the code
+* I recommend using Dev-Cpp to run it.
+Or Code::Block if you want.

 ## Why?